php-fig/per-coding-style/meta.md

 With PSR-12 being the base of this PER, a list of differences is provided below to assist with migration, but it should be considered as an independent specification.

-It is a long term goal of this PER to incorporate requirements found in PSR-1 that concern coding style, so that all coding style guidelines can eventually be found in one specification.
+It is a long term goal of this PER to incorporate coding syle requirements found in PSR-1, so that all coding style guidelines can eventually be found in one specification.
 However, this PER is not a replacement for PSR-1 and requires adherence to it and any errata.